Kevin Yorn: Yorn Levine

-Investing
+BroadLight Capital

-In 2021, Yorn co-founded private equity investment firm Broadlight Holdings with his brother Rick and David Dorfman.
-The firm is focused on investments in the global technology and consumer landscape.
+In 2021, Yorn co-founded the private equity investment firm BroadLight Capital with his brother Rick and David Dorfman.
+The firm is focused on investments in the global technology and consumer landscape such as MoonPay, ElevenLabs and Function Health.
+Its founders represent entertainers including Cameron Diaz, Leonardo DiCaprio and Chris Rock.

+Azimut Holding purchased a 10 percent stake in BroadLight in 2022.
+It announced a $225 million for growth stage consumer and technology companies in 2023.
+Yorn has called the firm "a natural extension of the client-focused businesses".
+In 2024, BroadLight invested in Perplexity AI.

 Personal life

 Yorn lives in Los Angeles, California.
-His parents moved to Los Angeles in 2000, and his mother Joan became a receptionist at Yorn Barnes Levine.
+His parents moved to Los Angeles in 2000, and his mother became a receptionist at Yorn Levine.

 In 1996, he married film producer Julie Silverman in a Jewish ceremony in Tarrytown, New York.
-They later divorced in 2005.
+They divorced in 2005.

+He is an executive producer of the annual Stand Up to Cancer televised fundraising special.
+Yorn worked with his alma mater, Tulane University, to create funds for its law school's faculty in media law, sports law and intellectual property law.
+He has also supported the university's Gender & Sexuality Studies program in the School of Liberal Arts.
+He co-founded the Entertainment & Sports Law Conference at the Tulane University School of Law.